The Countryside Stewardship 2018 application round is now open for Mid-Tier applications.

 Entrance into most elements of the new Countryside Stewardship scheme is competitive.
 The success of an application will depend on selecting the right options for the right places, according to local environmental priorities.
-Your local FWAG adviser can help you to develop a strong application that works for you and the environment.
+Your local FWAG adviser can help you to develop a that works for you and the environment.

 The Mid Tier offers management options and capital items to achieve simple, but effective environmental benefits.
 The options are tailored towards local priorities in the wider countryside.
 The choice of management options on offer is more limited than in Higher Tier, but still includes some organic and upland options.
 Agreements last for 5 years.
 There are no options or capital items for woodland or educational access in the Mid Tier and there is no direct assistance from Natural England.

 Applications will be given a basic score according to delivery of local priorities.
 There are various ways in which the basic score can be enhanced, such as delivering the Farm Wildlife & Wild Pollinator Package, endorsement by a Catchment Sensitive Farming (where applicable) or being part of a Facilitated Group.
 Finally, the application will be assessed for “value for money”.

 Mid Tier Water Capital Grants

-The Higher Tier covers the most environmentally significant sites, such as nationally important Sites of Special Scientific Interest (SSSI), Scheduled Ancient Monuments, commons and woodlands.
+The Higher Tier targets the most environmentally significant sites, such as nationally important Sites of Special Scientific Interest (SSSI), Scheduled Ancient Monuments, commons and woodlands.
 It offers a wider and more complex range of annual management and one-off capital payments to reflect the special needs of these habitats and features.

 The first step towards entry into the Higher Tier is either through the submission of an Initial Application (previously called an “Expression of Interest”) or an invitation by Natural England.
 If NE approve the Initial Application or you are invited to apply, an NE adviser will oversee the application process.